 Previously, Carolyn led the Foundation’s Collaborating for Healthy Communities initiative where she helped advance cross-sector collaboration as an approach to addressing the complex drivers of poor health and domestic violence in California.
 Carolyn has also led the Foundation’s Act Now grantmaking, designed to protect policies and programs that support vulnerable populations in California.
 In this capacity, she co-founded the Be Well Funder Group, a national collaborative of funders supporting immigrant mental health and well-being.

-Most recently, Ms. Wang Kong was the project director for Medi-Cal strategy and operations at Kaiser Permanente in Northern California.
-She has also served as practice leader of language access for Kaiser Permanente and was responsible for developing a strategy to meet the needs of 350,000 limited-English-speaking Medi-Cal members in Northern California.
-Her accomplishments include the deployment of video interpreting services in 21 hospitals and emergency departments, implementation of a document-translation service, and development of web-based training programs for clinical and non-clinical staff.
-Earlier in her career, Ms. Wang Kong served as a cultural and linguistic services consultant at the Alameda Alliance for Health and led research on cultural and linguistic services at the U.S. Department of Health and Human Services’ Agency for Healthcare Research and Quality.
-She has also served as a board member and co-chair of the Finance Committee for the California Healthcare Interpreting Association.
+Prior to joining the Foundation, Carolyn was the project director for Medi-Cal strategy and operations at Kaiser Permanente in Northern California.
+She has also served as practice leader of language access for Kaiser Permanente and was responsible for developing a strategy to meet the needs of 350,000 limited-English-speaking members in Northern California.
+She has also served as a board member of the California Healthcare Interpreting Association.